tillyjay/milkshakeSite/README.md

 - Development: Build the website using semantic HTML5, CSS3, and Bootstrap for responsiveness.

 ## Challenges
-- Creating a mobile navbar that contained a logo that was off center of navbar itself.
-This initally caused delays in navbar expansion and was solved using toggle function.
+- Creating a mobile navbar that contained a logo that was off-centre of the navbar itself.
+This initially caused delays in navbar expansion and was solved using a toggle function.

 ## Future Improvements
 - Shop Accessible Features: Add more features to make the website more accessible for online shopping.